gin-gonic/gin/docs/doc.md

 }
 ```

-For this, you can use `c.ShouldBindBodyWith`.
+For this, you can use `c.ShouldBindBodyWith` or shortcuts.

+- `c.ShouldBindBodyWithJSON` is a shortcut for c.ShouldBindBodyWith(obj, binding.JSON).
+- `c.ShouldBindBodyWithXML` is a shortcut for c.ShouldBindBodyWith(obj, binding.XML).
+- `c.ShouldBindBodyWithYAML` is a shortcut for c.ShouldBindBodyWith(obj, binding.YAML).
+- `c.ShouldBindBodyWithTOML` is a shortcut for c.ShouldBindBodyWith(obj, binding.TOML).

 ```go
 func SomeHandler(c *gin.Context) {